 If you plan on launching a small business, startup, or private practice in the healthcare sector, we’re here to help.
-Keep reading to see the tips and strategies you can use in our guide to launching a digital healths startup in 2022.
+Keep reading to see the tips and strategies you can use in our guide to launching a digital health startup in 2023.

 Specifically, we’ll be covering the digital health tools and health tech stacks that are key to launching in digital health today.